MyZenKey/sp-sdk-ios/README.md

 ## 4.0 Integration

-To integrate Zenkey into your iOS application you must first configure your `Info.plist` with your Zenkey client Id as well as your chosen redirect URI.
+To integrate ZenKey into your iOS application you must first configure your `Info.plist` with your ZenKey client Id as well as your chosen redirect URI.

 ### 4.1 Client ID
 All Service providers must add their application’s client Id to their `Info.plist`.
-Retrieve your client Id from the Zenkey dashboard and add the following key to your application’s `Info.plist`:
+Retrieve your client Id from the ZenKey dashboard and add the following key to your application’s `Info.plist`:

 ```xml
     <key>ProjectVerifyClientId</key>